 The PTCAS application is available as of July 1 at at the PTCAS website.

 There is a $50 supplemental fee.
-The link for the payment is available on PTCAS.
+The program’s link to its supplemental application is included on NYU's directory page on PTCAS.

 The NYU Physical Therapy Department has two deadlines, a “soft” and a “firm” deadline.